Information for Staff and Faculty

-What do I do if I have symptoms of, exposure to, or test positive for COVID-19?
+What do I do if I have symptoms of COVID-19?

 The Ontario Ministry of Health (MOH) continues to provide current information on COVID-19.
 Visit the Ontario Ministry of Health website for COVID-19 Symptoms and Treatment information.
-If you are experiencing any possible COVID-19 symptoms, do not report to work and follow steps outlined in the following flowcharts.
+If you are experiencing any possible COVID-19 symptoms, do not report to work.

 Staff and faculty, experiencing symptoms are encouraged to take the Ontario Government’s COVID-19 Self Assessment.
 Instructions on next steps are provided following the completion of the self-assessment.
 If you are unsure of what to do or need additional information, please email your direct supervisor and cc. firstname.lastname@example.org.